The posts on this blog are a distraction. A distraction from the void of losing my wife. Many of the posts are political.

 A third, in fact, of all married couples in America consist of individuals with opposing political views.

-So the comments from that guy in Michigan (I will refrain from calling him a moron) seem to derive not so much from a political standpoint as from a position of ignorance and petty personal spite.
+So the comments from that son of a bitch in Michigan seem to derive not so much from a political standpoint as from a position of ignorance and petty personal spite.